menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Wallace is generally considered to be a blue-collar town.
-46.36% of the Wallace workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Wallace is a blue-collar town, with 46.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wallace is a village of managers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Wallace who work in business and financial occupations (12.73%), management occupations (9.09%), and office and administrative support (8.18%).

 Of important note, Wallace is also a village of artists.
 Wallace has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wallace’s character.